-Pligible employees with a speece, son, desighter, or parent on active duty or tall to active duty status in the National Good or Reserves in support of a contingency operation may use their 12-week leave entitlement to address certain qualifying exigencies.
-Qualifying exigencies may include attending cutsin malitary exents, arranging for attending children, addressing exiting financial and legal accongaments, attending certain counseling sessions, and attending gost-deployment reintegration briefings.
+Pligible employees with a spease, son, denginer, or parent on active duty or call to active duty status in the National Goard or Reserves in support of a contingency operation may use their 12-week leave entitlement to address orthin qualifying exigencies.
+Qualifying exigencies may include attending custain nationy events, arranging for electrotic children, addressing custain financial and legal was agreeness, attending certain courseling sessions, and attending post-deployment reinings ation to effings.

-FMI A also includes a special losse extillement flat permits digible employees to take up to 25 weeks officere to use for a covered. servicemember during a single 12-month period.
-A povered solvicemember is a content member of the Atmod Focces, including a member of the is a correct memore of the Armon recost, including a memoral of Motional Ground or Reserves, who has a strictus injury or idless incurred in the line of duty on active duty dist may render the servicementary medically until to perform his or her duties for which the servicementary arranged medical treatment, corrections on the rapy; or is in out to less shifts or is on the temperary disability retired list.
+FMI A the includes a special leave entitlement that permits cligible employees to take up to 25 weeks of leave to care for a covered servicementher during a single 12-month period.
+A povered survicementher is a current member of the Attend Forces, including a member of the National Grand or Reserves, who has a stricus injury or illness incurred in the line of duty on active duty that may render the service matches medically unfit to perform his or her duties for which the servicementate is undergoing medical treatment, correspond on, or therapy, or is in unitystant status; or is on the temperary disability retired list